Juzjan Province

-Jowzjan (Pashto (Note: /ps/), Dari (Note: /prs/): جوزجان), also known as Jawzjan or Jozjan, and historically known as Gowzgan or Guzgan, is one of the 34 provinces of Afghanistan, located in the north of the country bordering neighboring Turkmenistan.
+Juzjan (Pashto (Note: /ps/), Dari (Note: /prs/): جوزجان), also spelled Jozjan or Jowzjan, and historically known as Guzgan, is one of the 34 provinces of Afghanistan, located in the north of the country bordering neighboring Turkmenistan.
+Sheberghan is the capital of Jowzjan province.

 The province is divided into 11 districts and contains hundreds of villages.
-It has a population of about 613,481 residents, which is a multi-ethnic society.
-Sheberghan is the capital of Jowzjan province.
+It has a population of about 613,481 residents.
+The province is mainly populated by the Turkmen and Uzbek ethnic groups of Afghanistan.

 Etymology

 It is thought that the name is an Arabicized version of the Persian word gowzgān (گوزگان), "(Land of) Walnuts".
-As the Arabic language lacks the /g/ sound, in which it tends to be replaced with the /d͡ʒ/ sound.
+As the Arabic language lacks the /g/ sound, it tends to be replaced with the /d͡ʒ/ sound.

 History

 The province is named after the early medieval region and principality of Juzjan.
 In the earlier section of the 7th Century, the region of Jowzan was counted as part of Tokharistan.
 According to legal documents that date to the late 7th and early 8th centuries, the area was under the rule of a local family that used the country Gozgan as the dynastic name.
 Several are named, including Zhulad Gozgan, and Skag Gozgan, presumably one of his successors.
 The Kingdom of Rob, in which numerous documents in Bactrian language were found, was located to the southeast of the Kingdom of Guzgan.
 Between the early 16th century and mid-18th century, the area was ruled by the Khanate of Bukhara.
 It was conquered by Ahmad Shah Durrani and became part of the Durrani Empire in or about 1750, which formed to the modern state of Afghanistan.